 Mentioned in Gen. 6.11 and 6.13, ‘violence’ relates to physical violence and assaults.
 But the violence against the Spirit of God becomes the greater crime, for this always becomes the precursor to creating a world of physical violence.
 Mankind’s consciousness can begin to move quickly in the wrong direction, and during Enosh’s generation, the assault on the spirit of God increases.
 This perpetration upon the spirit becomes near complete and is related as such in the story of Noah.
 That “all men had lived corrupt lives on earth” (Gn.
 6.12-13) tells us that the very thoughts of man—his ideas, his attitudes, his motives—became ungodly and thus results in a compounded corruption.

 Tortured reasonings proffer excuses relative to the misuse of God’s word.
 True acts of faith, then followed by the proofs of faith, leave the arena of man’s experience (Epistle of James, 2.14-26)*.
 No longer brought before God, nor reminded of Him, faith demonstrations vanish.
 Armed with Enosh’s knowledge men began to think that they had no need for God.
-They looked only to themselves, sorting for themselves the good and the bad, a certain intellectualism not wedded to God or Godly wisdom.
+They looked only to themselves, sorting for themselves the good and the bad, with a certain intellectualism not wedded to God or Godly wisdom.